-As the Forum’s Assistant Vice President of Field and Constituencies, Oula A. Alrifai plays a critical role in supporting the Vice President in developing and implementing the strategies, campaigns, programming, and initiatives of the Field & Constituencies team that advance the Forum’s mission and vision.
+As the Forum’s Assistant Vice President of Field and Constituencies, Oula A. Alrifai plays a critical role in supporting the Senior Vice President in developing and implementing the strategies, campaigns, programming, and initiatives of the Field & Constituencies team that advance the Forum’s mission and vision.
 Alrifai also supports the Vice President in managing the team, executing tasks, and supervising staff in work product management and processes.
+Moreover, Alrifai works closely with a group of national security and law enforcement leaders who believe immigration reform is one of America’s most urgent priorities to bolster and maintain the United States’ global leadership in the 21st century.

 Prior to joining the Forum, she was a Senior Fellow at the Washington Institute for Near East Policy working on critical Middle East-related topics on the U.S. foreign policy agenda.